NoobSolver/Chatbot/Contribution.md

  * No plagiarism allowed.
 Any plagiarized work will not be merged.
      * Your work will be distributed under MIT License once your pull request has been merged.
  * You submitted work fulfils or mostly fulfils our styles and standards.
- * New implementation New implementation are welcome!
+ * New implementation are welcome!
 Improving comments and adding tests to existing algorithms are much appreciated.

 Most importantly,